“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Try to take Kelnor at the same time every day and follow the order of pills in the packaging.
 During the 7 days when you are taking the inactive pills, you should be getting your period.
 You may find that your bleeding lasts the full seven days, but it could be shorter.
 When taking oral contraceptives, it is best to find a time of day that is easy to remember in order to avoid missing a pill.

 In case you miss an active (yellow) pill, take it immediately once you remember.
 Your next pill should be taken at the normal time, even if you take 2 pills in one day.
 If you forget to take active pills for 2 days in a row, take 2 pills once you remember, and follow up by taking 2 pills the next day.
 Then continue to take the pills as scheduled.
-It is advisable to use a back-up birth control method, such as condoms, over the next 7 days if you miss 2 or more doses, as there is an increased risk of become pregnant during this 7 day period.
+It is advisable to use a back-up birth control method, such as condoms, over the next 7 days if you miss 2 or more doses, as there is an increased risk of becoming pregnant during this 7 day period.
 Refer to the package insert or ask your doctor if you are not sure what you should do if you forget to take your pill(s).